CDC 'Point in Time' position

 - Data Integration replicates all historical data from the file zone to the user's DWH target table(s).

-- After migration, all changes captured from the CDC connector establishment time and future changes stream to the DWH target table(s) based on the River schedule.
+- After migration, all changes captured from the CDC connector establishment time and future changes stream to the DWH target table(s) based on the Data Flow schedule.
 If the user opts to skip the migration process, the first load and any subsequent changes will stream directly from the CDC connector to the target table(s).

 Reinitialize sync